VoxeLibre/VoxeLibre/README.md

 * Different music for jukebox
 * Different textures (Faithful 1.11)
 * Different engine
-* Height limit of ca. 31000 blocks
+* Height limit of ca. 31000 blocks (much higher than in Minecraft)
-* Horizontal world size is ca. 62000×62000 blocks
+* Horizontal world size is ca. 62000×62000 blocks (much smaller than in Minecraft, but it is still very large)

 ## Project description